-Israel has a technologically advanced, free market economy.
+Israel has a technologically advanced free market economy.
 Cut diamonds, high-technology equipment, and pharmaceuticals are among its leading exports.
 Its major imports include crude oil, grains, raw materials, and military equipment.
-Israel usually posts sizeable trade deficits, which are covered by tourism and other service exports, as well as significant foreign investment inflows.
+Israel usually posts sizable trade deficits, which are offset by tourism and other service exports, as well as significant foreign investment inflows.